DataClarityCorp/distribution/README.md

-# Deploying DataClarity Analytics Unlimited to AWS and Azure
+# Deploy DataClarity Analytics Unlimited to AWS and Azure

 &nbsp;
 ## AWS